lambdan/video_bla/autolabel based on audio hash/README.md

-Compares audio track hashes to automatically rename TV Episodes to what you previously named them.
+_Compares audio track hashes to automatically rename TV Episodes to what you previously named them._

 Useful if you've previously ripped TV Shows/Episodes with [MakeMKV][makemkv] and properly labeled them, then transcoded the video but kept the audio in the original format/passed it through, removed the MakeMKV originals, and now you want to re-rip them again but don't want to manually identify and rename the episodes again.

-If you altered the audio in any way this won't work, because the hashes won't be the same !!!
+__If you altered the audio in any way this won't work, because the hashes won't be the same:__
 - If you made DTS into AC3 or AC3 Stereo in AAC, or anything like that, you cannot use this.
 - Even a scratch on your disc can cause the audio to be very slightly altered, thus making it impossible to use this script.
 - Atleast right now.
 Maybe in the future I am smarter and can figure out a way.